UtrechtUniversity/yoda/docs/design/processes/publication-process.md

 **Step 7:** Send DataCite JSON
 - Retrieve DataCite url and DataCite credentials from credentials store
 - API request to metadata endpoint with DataCite JSON
-- put result in state
+- Put result in state
 - On request failure:
 	- Flag package for retry
 	- Bail